lizawilliamson050/notes/README.md

 4. Plan your schedule: Allocate time in advance for each task, including research, development, testing, documentation, etc. Following a structured schedule will prevent you from getting overwhelmed and help ensure everything gets done on schedule.
 5. Stay organized: Keep your workspace clean and clutter-free, as this can help improve your focus and productivity.
 Additionally, maintain a list of tasks completed and those that remain to ensure you don't forget anything important.
 6. Learn from others: Seek out advice and guidance from experienced programmers and learn from their experiences.
 Not only can this help with specific coding challenges, but it can also provide valuable insights into efficient work practices and strategies.

+# 2024-02-28
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that's easy to understand and maintain.
+Remember, code is read far more often than it's written.
+Also, embrace the power of modularization and reuse.
+Lastly, always keep learning; in programming, as in life, yesterday's solutions may not be optimal for today's challenges."

+In practice, this means:
+1. Write clean code: Avoid unnecessary complexity and make your intentions clear.
+2. Decompose problems: Break large tasks into smaller, manageable modules or functions.
+3. Reuse over rewrite: Utilize existing libraries and components when possible.
+4. Stay adaptable: Keep up with evolving technologies and best practices to continually refine your approach to problem-solving.